MGonz1228/Tomatoesh/README.md

 # tomatoes
-Bash script that uses OMDb API to get the Rotten Tomatoes critic score of input.
+Bash script that uses OMDb API to get the Rotten Tomatoes critic score of input movie(s).

 ![](usage.gif)